 Craig Caster

 Step 3

 Pray and ask for God's forgiveness.

 Step 4

-Ask God for humility and strength, and ask Him to provide the best time to spouse, admit your faults, and ask for forgiveness.
-Pray together, asking God break the ungodly and sinful habits that have been practiced over time. •
+Ask God for humility and strength, and ask Him spouse, admit your faults, and ask for forgivenes break the ungodly and sinful habits that have been s.
+Pray together, asking God for His strength to

-Understanding how to meet each other's companionship needs as husband a and loving communication.
-It also takes a willing heart that desires to learn ar
+Understanding how to meet each other's compa and loving communication.
+It also takes a willing

 Do you agree?
 Yes No

 Are you finished learning?
 Yes No

-Write your prayer to change and your commitment to pray for God's grace these bad habits. each day to break
+Write your prayer to change and your commitn these bad habits. nent to pray for God's grace each day to break